-Moving to its history, Santa Cruz was founded by two genuine skateboarders – Rich Novak and Rob Roskopp in the year 1993.
-They produced their first bike named Tazmon, and that was an instant hit with the masses, eventually, the brand kept on reaching heights.
+Santa Cruz was founded by two genuine skateboarders – Rich Novak and Rob Roskopp in the year 1993.
+They produced their first bike named Tazmon that was an instant hit with the masses, and eventually, the brand kept on reaching heights.

-I will be listing out the best mountain bikes from the company that you can purchase later in the article.
-As of now, let’s have a look at the Santa Cruz bike sizing chart.
+Here today, I will be listing out the most popular Santa Cruz mountain bikes that you can consider (list included at the end).
+Let’s first have a look at the size chart of each and every model of Santa Cruz bicycles.

 Hightower, Heckler, Megatower, and Bullit